 If you live close to a JetBlue hub and plan to (or already do) fly extensively with the airline, this card is absolutely worth a hard look.
 If you’re merely an occasional JetBlue flyer, or prefer not to put all your eggs in one airline basket, annual-fee-free JetBlue Card might be a better fit.

-When you spend at least $1,000 within 90 days (three billing cycles) of opening your account, you earn 30,000 bonus TrueBlue points.
-That’s reliably good for a long-haul domestic one-way (for example, from New York to Seattle), and possibly a round-trip or multiple one-way flights, depending on fares’ dollar cost.
+For a limited time, earn 50,000 bonus TrueBlue points when you spend at least $1,000 within 90 days (three billing cycles) of opening your account.
+That’s reliably good for a long-haul domestic round-trip (for example, from New York to Seattle), depending on fares’ dollar cost.

 JetBlue Rewards and Redemption